 Can I use store-bought pesto?

 I love making homemade pesto because it is healthier and tastes fresher.
 However, if needed, you can certainly use 1/2 cup to 2/3 cup of store-bought pesto.

 Is this recipe healthy?

 Yes, this pesto orzo salad is certainly healthy.
-Firstly, it is packed with vegetables that offer many health benefits and vitamins.
+Firstly, it is packed with vegetables with many health benefits and vitamins.
 Secondly, we use homemade, nut-free pesto made from 6 simple ingredients.
 Thirdly, it is balanced with carbs, fiber, protein, and healthy fat.

 How long does it keep?